dooboolab-community/react-native-iap/docs/docs/usage_instructions/purchase.md

 Most likely, you'll want to handle the “store kit flow”[<sup>\[2\]</sup>][apple-store-kit-flow], which happens when a user successfully pays after solving a problem with his or her account – for example, when the credit card information has expired.

 For above reason, we decided to remove ~~`buyProduct`~~ and use `requestPurchase` instead which doesn't rely on promise function.
-The `purchaseUpdatedListener` will receive the success purchase and `purchaseErrorListener` will receive all the failure result that occured during the purchase attempt.
+The `purchaseUpdatedListener` will receive the success purchase and `purchaseErrorListener` will receive all the failure result that occurred during the purchase attempt.

 Finishing a Purchase
 ----------------------